dashpay/dash-network-deploy/README.md

 dash-network deploy <network_name>
 ```

-You may pass the `--only-infrastructure` or `--only-provisioning` option to avoid to do a particular type of work.
+You may pass the `--only-infrastructure` or `--only-provisioning` option to avoid doing a particular type of work.

 To destroy an available Dash Network use `destroy` command: